tum-pbs/LSIM/README.md

 ```
 wget "https://dataserv.ub.tum.de/s/m1552055/download?files=LSIM_2D_Data.zip" -O LSIM_2D_Data.zip
 ```
 It is recommended to check the archive for corruption, by comparing the SHA512 hash of the downloaded data with the content of the checksums file provided by the data server.
-If the hashes don't match, restart the download or try a different download method.
+If the hashes do not match, restart the download or try a different download method.
 ```
 sha512sum LSIM_2D_Data.zip
 wget "https://dataserv.ub.tum.de/s/m1552055/download?files=checksums.sha512" -O checksums.sha512